 - As part of preparing the LTP consultation document and compiling the supporting information, consideration of the communities' views were included.
 This was facilitated through the direction setting process with all community boards.
-In addition, discussions occurred with Te Ao Marama Incorporated on behalf of local iwi. - The consultation document and the supporting information were made publicly available on Council's website during the LTP public consultation period as well as the Council's Facebook page.

-46 The following is an outline of the key dates:
+In addition, discussions occurred with Te Ao Marama Incorporated on behalf of local iwi. - The consultation document and the supporting information were made publicly available on Council's website during the LTP public consultation period as well as the Council's Facebook page. - The following is an outline of the key dates:

-10 March 2021 LTP consultation document and supporting information adopted

-12 March 2021 Public submissions opened

-14 April 2021 Public submissions closed

-27 and 28 April 2021 Hearing of submissions

-5 May 2021 LTP deliberations

-21 May 2021 Finance and Assurance release draft LTP to Audit NZ

-15 June 2021 Finance and Assurance to recommend Council adopt LTP

-23 June 2021 Council to adopt LTP
+10 March 2021 LTP consultation document and supporting information adopted 12 March 2021 Public submissions opened 14 April 2021 Public submissions closed 27 and 28 April 2021 Hearing of submissions 5 May 2021 LTP deliberations 21 May 2021 Finance and Assurance release draft LTP to Audit NZ 15 June 2021 Finance and Assurance to recommend Council adopt LTP 29 June 2021 Extraordinary Finance and Assurance meeting to recommend Council adopt LTP 29 June 2021 Extraordinary Council meeting to adopt LTP